Baltimore World Trade Center: Top of the World

 An enclosed observation level on the 27th floor, called "Top of the World", provides a 360-degree panoramic view of the city.
-The Top of the World is handicap accessible, offers Baltimore history, rotating art exhibits, occasional special events, a gift shop featuring local art, and is home of the 9/11 Memorial of Maryland.
+The Top of the World is handicap accessible, offers Baltimore history, rotating art exhibits, occasional special events, a gift shop featuring local art, and is home to the 9/11 Memorial of Maryland.
 The observation level is open to the public during daytime hours, and may be rented for special events by government organizations and corporations.
-Its closure at the end of May was announced on January 16, 2025.

 Impact of September 11 attacks

 Two hours after the September 11 attacks on the World Trade Center in New York City, Baltimore's World Trade Center was evacuated and closed.
 This was a response to a "credible" threat that the Baltimore building would also be attacked.
 A resident of southwest Baltimore was arrested that night and accused of giving the police a false warning.

 Unsubstantiated bomb threats received on September 12 and September 14 further contributed to security concerns at the building.
 A temporary barrier of concrete walls was erected around the brick plaza between the building and Pratt Street, closing the area to pedestrian and vehicle access.
 Four barges were moved to the building's harbor side to protect it from attack by boats.

 Due to the building's name and its prominent location on Baltimore's skyline, state officials presumed that a similar attack on other American cities would likely target the Baltimore World Trade Center.
 Their response was criticized, because "such drastic steps" were not taken at World Trade Center buildings in other cities.
 As security was relaxed later in the year, the concrete barriers and barges were removed.

 The exterior lighting system was turned off and remained dark until the end of 2007.
 The waterfront walkway beneath the building, an extension of the Harborplace promenade, is now only open to the public during daylight hours.